n-szulc/fingeRNAt/README.md

 - `SIMPLE`

-    For each detected contact of nucleic acid residue - ligand prints information about atoms IDs and the distance between them.
+    For each detected contact of nucleic acid residue-ligand prints information about atoms IDs and the distance between them.

 - `PBS`

     For each detected contact of nucleic acid residue's group - ligand prints information about atoms IDs and the distance between them.

-> **_NOTE:_** In all above cases, only the first detected interaction of given type is printed, as fingeRNAt stops searching for more once it detected one particular interaction.
+> **_NOTE:_** In all the above cases, only the first detected interaction of a given type is printed, as fingeRNAt stops searching for more once it detected one particular interaction.

 ## Warnings/Errors

 Please pay attention to the following types of errors: **Could not sanitize molecule ending on line ...**.

-This means that RDKit library used by the fingeRNAt cannot properly read the molecule.
+This means that the RDKit library used by the fingeRNAt cannot properly read the molecule.

 e.g.